What Happens When Your Home Insurance Company Goes Bankrupt or Insolvent

 Does my mortgage lender get notified if my home insurance company becomes insolvent?

 Yes, your mortgage lender is typically listed as an additional insured on your policy and will receive notifications about the insolvency.
-If your coverage lapses, your lender has the right to purchase force-placed insurance on your behalf and add the cost to your mortgage payment — which is almost always far more expensive than a policy you select yourself.
-Securing replacement coverage before your policy is canceled prevents this.
+If your coverage lapses, your lender has the right to purchase force-placed insurance on your behalf and add the cost to your mortgage payment.
+Force-placed policies are often 2 to 3 times more expensive than a standard policy and typically cover only the lender's interest in the structure, not your personal belongings or liability.
+Learn more about the risks of a lapse in home insurance coverage so you can secure replacement coverage before your policy is canceled.

 Can I still file a new claim for damage that occurred before my insurer went insolvent?

-Yes — claims for losses that occurred while your policy was still active are generally covered, even if your insurer has since become insolvent.
-You'll need to file your claim directly with your state's guaranty association, usually within 90 days of the liquidation order.
-Keep all documentation of the loss, including photos, repair estimates, and communication records.
+Yes, claims for losses that occurred while your policy was still active are generally covered, even if your insurer has since become insolvent.
+You'll need to file your claim directly with your state's guaranty association, and the association steps into the shoes of your insurer to adjust the claim using your original policy terms.
+Keep all documentation of the loss, including photos, repair estimates, and communication records, since deadlines can be tight.

 What if my home insurance company is bought by another company rather than going out of business?